.NET

 and trace id

-in your code.
+to your logs.
 For example:

 using log4net;